Christian Bethancourt: Chicago Cubs

 On July 5, 2024, Bethancourt signed a minor league contract with the Chicago Cubs.
 After seven games for the Triple–A Iowa Cubs, Bethancourt had his contract selected to the major league roster on July 26.
 On August 28, Bethancourt became the sixth Cubs catcher to get 7+ RBI in a single game.
 In 24 total games for Chicago, he slashed .281/.305/.509 with 3 home runs, 15 RBI, and 3 stolen bases.
 On November 4, Bethancourt was removed from the 40–man roster and sent outright to Iowa, but he rejected the assignment and elected free agency.

 Toronto Blue Jays

 On January 22, 2025, Bethancourt signed a minor league contract with the Toronto Blue Jays.
 In 58 appearances for the Triple-A Buffalo Bisons, he batted .173/.219/.332 with seven home runs, 21 RBI, and two stolen bases.
 Bethancourt was released by the Blue Jays organization on September 3.

+Chicago Cubs (second stint)

+On December 22, 2025, Bethancourt signed a minor league contract with the Chicago Cubs.
+He made 59 appearances for the Triple–A Iowa Cubs, slashing .262/.309/.466 with 11 home runs, 38 RBI, and five stolen bases.
+Bethancourt was released by the Cubs organization on July 17, 2026.

+New York Yankees

+On July 28, 2026, Bethancourt signed a minor league contract with the New York Yankees.
+He appeared in eight games for the Triple–A Scranton/Wilkes-Barre RailRiders, batting .333/.407/.708 with three home runs and 7 RBI.

+Pittsburgh Pirates (second stint)

+On August 19, 2026, Bethancourt was traded to the Pittsburgh Pirates in exchange for cash considerations.
+On September 1, the Pirates added Bethancourt to their active roster when rosters expanded.
+He did not make an appearance for the team prior to being designated for assignment by Pittsburgh on September 4.